amoghe/distillog/README.md

 	- streams - e.g. stderr/stdout
 	- files - anything via `io.WriteCloser` (via `lumberjack`)
 	- syslog
-- avoid taking on any non-essential responsibilities (colors, _ahem_).
+- avoid taking on any non-essential responsibilities (colors, _ahem_)
+- expose a logger interface, instead of an implementation

 ## Expose an interface?
 Why?

-By exposing an interface you can write programs that use levelled log messages.
-You can switch between logging to various facilities by simply instantiating the appropriate logger as determined by the caller (Your program may offer a command-line switch like so - `--log-to=[syslog,stderr,file]`)
+By exposing an interface you can write programs that use levelled log messages, but switch between logging to various facilities by simply instantiating the appropriate logger as determined by the caller (Your program can offer a command-line switch like so - `--log-to=[syslog,stderr,<file>]` and the simply instantiate the appropriate logger).

 # Usage/examples: